janhove/janhove.github.io/_posts/2015-02-26-explaining-key-concepts-using-permutation-tests.md

 #### The test follows from the design

-The first two points are primarily of practical importance, but, more importantly, permutation tests illustrate all-important theoretical concepts.
+The first two points are primarily of practical importance.
+But, more importantly, permutation tests also illustrate all-important theoretical concepts.
-Specifically, they stress that there is a clear logical link between the statistical test we use and the **experimental design** we opted for -- using a permutation test is entirely warranted by the random assignment of participants to two equal-sized groups.
+Specifically, they stress that there is a clear logical link between the statistical test we use and the **experimental design** we opted for: using a permutation test is entirely warranted by the random assignment of participants to two equal-sized groups.
 Stressing the link between experimental design and statistical inference -- rather than considering them separately -- is of huge pedagogical, as well as practical, use, I believe.